Euexia/Moteur-De-Jeu/git_next_message.md

-FIX : Rework almost done

-- Fix des lumières avec des pointeurs de gameObject
+NEW: Début Mesh

-- Nettoyage de la plupart du code
+- Début de création du component Mesh
-- Besoin d'intégrer de nouveaux component pour la génération du mesh et restructurer le code